Summary of Significant Accounting Policies

 We determined that we have a single entity wide asset group (“Asset Group”).
 The directed evolution technology patent portfolio acquired from Maxygen (“Core IP”) is the most significant component of the Asset Group since it is the base technology for all aspects of our research and development, and represents the basis for all of our identifiable cash flow generating capacity.
 Consequently, we do not believe that identification of independent cash flows associated with our long-lived assets is currently possible at any lower level than the Asset Group.

-The Core IP is the only finite-lived intangible asset on our balance sheet as of March 31, 2013 and is considered the primary asset within the Asset Group.
+The Core IP is the only finite-lived intangible asset on our balance sheet as of December 31, 2012 and is considered the primary asset within the Asset Group.
 The remaining useful life of the Core IP extends through the fourth quarter of 2016.
 There has been no significant change in the utilization or estimated life of our Core IP since we acquired the technology patent portfolio from Maxygen.
-The estimated remaining useful life of our Core IP is not impacted by the termination of the Shell Research Agreement, which is described in Note 3 below.
+The estimated remaining useful life of our Core IP is not impacted by the termination of the Shell Research Agreement.

 The carrying value of our long-lived assets in the Asset Group may not be recoverable based upon the existence of one or more indicators of impairment which could include: a significant decrease in the market price of the Company's common stock; current period cash flow losses or operating losses combined with a history of losses or a forecast of continuing losses associated with the use of the assets; slower growth rates in our industry; significant adverse changes in the business climate or legal factors; accumulation of costs significantly in excess of the amount originally expected for the acquisition or construction of the assets; loss of significant customers or partners; or the current expectation that the assets will more likely than not be sold or disposed of significantly before the end of their estimated useful life.